 - Dried cloves

-You can fill your bags with other fillers besides rice such as:
+You can fill your bags with fillers such as:

 - Rice – Jasmine (oh, the smell when heated is divine and it is the BEST filler of all when compared to everything from what I researched anyway.
 Except you cannot launder it.
 Toss it when it’s used up and make a new one.)
 Any type of rice will work.